Samuel Brubaker Hartman: Early life

 His parents were both born and raised in Lancaster County, as were the majority of their children.
-It wasn't until 1827 that the family moved to the farm in Dauphin County where Samuel was born three years later.
+It was not until 1827 that the family moved to the farm in Dauphin County where Samuel was born three years later.
 Unfortunately for the family, his father acquired this property on a half-paid mortgage but died six months after Samuel was born—well before he could pay it off.
 So it was that Samuel's mother was forced to sell the farm to satisfy the mortgage and was left penniless with eight children to care for.

 The family moved back to Lancaster County, dwelling in a log cabin on the outskirts of Millersville.
 His mother, though destitute, earnestly devoted herself to rearing her children without assistance.
 This meant, however, that said children had to become as self-supporting as possible at a very early age.

 At five years old, Samuel was placed on a small farm with an uncle who employed himself as a wood-chopper and made himself useful as best he could.
 Two years later, an aunt died, leaving him $150 to be inherited when he came of age and he went to live with his guardian, John Charles, a farmer near Millersville.
 It was in the seven years he lived there that he learned how to farm and became quite good at it for a young boy.
 At age fourteen, he moved to Medway, Ohio, and lived with his brother, Jacob, to whom he apprenticed himself as a carpenter for six years.

 At the age of 20, he moved back to Millersville to await his legally entitled inheritance of $150.
 He did not do so idly, however, assuming the difficult responsibility of teaching unruly pupils that winter.
 After collecting aforementioned inheritance on his 21st birthday in 1851, he went back to Ohio to live with his brother and continue their carpentry business.

 Wishing to make more money, he became a book canvasser, selling a German-English Testament published by the American Bible Society of New York.
 Although inexperienced in the business, he earned $82 from the first week's sales and pursued this line of work for four months.